Infernal Affairs: Postcolonial identity crisis in Hong Kong

 In Infernal Affairs, the identity crisis suffered by both Chan and Lau as moles hint at the struggle of Hong Kong residents, who faced both the colonization by the British and the reunification with Mainland China.
 Specifically, under Deng Xiaoping's one country, two systems policy, the duplicity, unsettling, and uncertain nature of the future of Hong Kong residents is tightly echoed in Chan and Lau's character developments.
 Scholar Howard Y. F. Choy further claimed that "this postcolonial (re)turn is actually more a recolonization than a decolonization of the capitalist Cantonese city by the mainland Mandarin master."
 The 2003 prequel, Infernal Affairs II, features the Hong Kong handover much more directly in the main plot.

 Director Andrew Lau himself has asserted that the movie is "quite political", but rather by portraying the handover at all, as well as a society with a corrupt police force and inescapable triad presence, as such depictions "would cause a lot of controversy in China."

 Lau has claimed that while growing up in Hong Kong, he was told by his parents that "a good guy cannot be a policeman" and reflected on his identity at the time by adding "As a child and in high school I didn’t like Hong Kong because it was a British colony.
 The British people controlled the Chinese people.
 That was my feeling.
 At that moment, I was thinking, “No matter what, you’re Chinese.”"

 Further, when comparing the process of filmmaking in Hong Kong during the "golden age" to filmmaking in mainland China, Lau stated: "you had to face a lot of political things [...], corruption [in the mainland].
 But Chinese people now recognize, oh, this is filmmaking and they are quite helpful."
 Lau also showed willingness to focus primarily on mainland China moving forward, saying "we have to think China first, because China's market is really big.
 So we must bear in mind that your script can pass the censor of the China Film Association so we can shoot and release in China."

-He later went on to direct The Founding of an Army (2017), the third installment in a series portraying the founding myths of the People's Republic of China (the first installment, The Founding of a Republic (2009), had also featured Infernal Affairs star Andy Lau), funded by the Central Propaganda Department.
+He later went on to direct The Founding of an Army (2017), the third installment in a series portraying the founding myths of the People's Republic of China (the first installment, The Founding of a Republic (2009), had also featured Infernal Affairs star Andy Lau), funded by the Publicity Department of the Chinese Communist Party.